sjtrimble/angular/aio/content/getting-started/index.md

 </div>

-## Next steps
+## Review and next steps

-You have the basics of the shopping cart.
+Congratulations!
+You have a running Angular app.
+You have the first piece of the shopping cart app, which is the product catalog.

-Now you can [wire up the data](getting-started/getting-started-data) of the application.
+In this part you learned:
+* How to create components, the basic building block of Angular apps
+* How to communicate between components with @Input and @Output
+* How to create and use services to deliver data
+* How to use routing to create a relationship between URLs and app states

+Continue to the next part to learn more about [managing data](getting-started/getting-started-data), as you build the shopping cart and checkout features of the app.